 Luffy can bleed so much without dying because one of his secondary powers is a circulatory system that can make extra blood instantaneously to pump into his stretched out limbs.
 In fact, his rubberized organs, bones, and indeed every single vital part of his anatomy is the only reason he is able to withstand the stresses inherent in his Gear Second Super Mode.
 According to Rob Lucci, if anyone but Luffy were to use something like Gear Second, their heart would explode.

-In Bleach, this trope is partially acknowledged in that Ichigo's speed increase from his Bankai lacks one notable secondary power: namely the ability to withstand his own speed.
+Ichigo's speed increase from his Bankai lacks one notable secondary power: namely the ability to withstand his own speed.
 His first use of Bankai almost causes his own bones to break towards the end of the fight.
 He has to toughen up before he can get over that particular limitation.

-Word of God also states that the reason Ichigo and Renji can throw around their huge swords with no effort is because the swords don't weigh anything to them as they are a part of their soul, but they sure as hell weigh a lot to the person on the receiving end
+Word of God also states that the reason Ichigo and Renji can throw around their huge swords with no effort is because the swords don't weigh anything to them as they are a part of their soul, but they sure as hell weigh a lot to the person on the receiving end.

 Required Secondary Powers also proved key to defeating an Espada, Barragan, whose power was that his touch could rot and decay anything.
 His opponent, Hachigen, worked out that he had to have a secondary power to keep the rotting touch away from his own body.
 Hachi exploited that fact by warping his own decaying arm inside the Espada's body, causing Barragan to rot away from the inside out.

-When training to use his Full bring Ichigo needs to undergo intense endurance and strength training as his time spent as a Shinigami did nothing for his physical strength which his Full bring needs.
+When training to use his Fullbring, Ichigo needs to undergo intense endurance and strength training, as his time spent as a Shinigami did nothing for his physical strength which his Fullbring needs.

 Captains and Lieutenants also are given power limiters when in the human world and compress their swords to more manageable sizes.
-When Aizen (after achieving near-Physical God level of power) approaches a human without one and Grand Fisher fights Issin Kurosaki we find out why.
+When Aizen (after achieving near-Physical God level of power) approaches a human without one and Grand Fisher fights Issin Kurosaki, we find out why.

 Fridge Logic dictates this is why Oozaru form increases a Saiyan's strength and ki ten-fold.
 Growing to giant proportions allows them to access additional strength and ki, which would be needed to prevent their body collapsing under its own weight.

-The manga series Cannon God Exaxxion goes into some considerable detail about what a 500+ ft.
+Cannon God Exaxxion goes into some considerable detail about what a 500+ ft.
 Humongous Mecha would need to be able to move around.
-The mechs use Imported Alien Phlebotinum gravity/inertial control devices to prevent them from collapsing under their own weight & allow their limbs to move at a reasonable speed, instead of feet they have invisible forcefields to distribute their weight to prevent them from crashing through the ground, because having actual feet big enough to accomplish this herculean task would look insanely silly (the fields are described as "invisible snowshoes" at one point), although at least that way bystanders would see them coming rather than being crushed underfoot by a robot that appears to be safely dozens of feet away.
-Aside from this, they're otherwise portrayed realistically & thus cause massive property damage to anything they get anywhere near simply by walking around.
+The mechs use Imported Alien Phlebotinum gravity/inertial control devices to prevent them from collapsing under their own weight and allow their limbs to move at a reasonable speed, instead of feet they have invisible forcefields to distribute their weight to prevent them from crashing through the ground, because having actual feet big enough to accomplish this herculean task would look insanely silly (the fields are described as "invisible snowshoes" at one point), although at least that way bystanders would see them coming rather than being crushed underfoot by a robot that appears to be safely dozens of feet away.
+Aside from this, they're otherwise portrayed realistically and thus cause massive property damage to anything they get anywhere near simply by walking around.

 Another contractor had bursts of super-speed, complete with friction resistance and clothes-extension.
 Unfortunately the friction-resistance only worked on air: Cue nastiness from Newton's Third Law as he ran into some raindrops at a speed faster than a speeding bullet.